headforwards-spd/headforwards-website/src/pages/info-pages/cost-of-living.md

     isRightImage: false
     isTwoColumns: false
     type: image-copy-component
+    content:
+      - type: markdown-component
         text: >-
           One bedroom places are from £450 a month to rent.
 Some of our staff have mortgages on 3 bedroom houses with garages, for £550 a month.
 It honestly isn't as expensive as you might think.
 ---